quick start action guide

 To avoid potential conflicts of interest, I've always used two separate business names (logos, websites, phone numbers, etc.) to represent each arm of my business.

-Whether you register a new business entity or operate as a sole proprietor, you will eventually have to decide how you want to brand your business as you move through the lifecycle of buying and selling properties.
+Whether you register a new business entity or operate as a sole proprietor, you will eventually have to decide how to brand your business as you move through the lifecycle of buying and selling properties.
 Even though this step isn't required to start, you will have to make some decisions about this before you sell your first property, so it's worth thinking about this from the outset.

 Where the Rubber Meets the Road